BenjaminUrquhart/python-player/README.md

 Believe me, I am working on everything...

+ISSUES WERE ENCOUNTERED WITH SUBPROCESS.
+IF SOMEONE COULD HELP ME I WOULD APPRICIATE IT.

 # Python Music Player
 A small music player coded in the python programming language